forest-host/questions/README.md

 If you add `other: true` to a question which adds the option `other` to the answers, this means a string can be passed in addition to the answer `other`.

 ### bool
-A boolean is true, false or skip (I don't know)
+A boolean is true or false
 Add `required: true` which will remove the skip option.

 ### coordinates